Emon-ProCoder7/sql-Command-Repository/README.md

    - What were the 10 lowest population countries in 2005?
    - What are all the distinct countries with a population of over 100 million in the year 2010?
    - How many countries in this dataset have the word “Islands” in their name?
-   - What is the difference in population between 2000 and 2010 in Indonesia?
+   - What is the difference in population between 2000 and 2010 in Indonesia? [click For The Project](https://github.com/Emon-ProCoder7/sql-Command-Repository)